Chirag-ahir/SFC-Preparation/README.md

 What is validation rules?<br>
 Validation rule used to validate data when entering data into salesforce.

-What is detail page?<br>
-When you open any student record in salesforce what you see is detail page.
-You can find field like name, phone no, DOB on detail page.

-What is edit page?<br>
-When you click on edit record button, the page you see on pop-up window is edit page.

 What is user license in SFC?<br>
 User license defines which type of functionality user can access in salesforce.